 While Jamila had a passion for the job early on, she didn’t decide to go to law school directly after graduating from Hampton University.
 Jamila informed the girls about the hard work that was required of her while working during the day and taking night classes to become a transactional attorney.
 She gave the girls in her breakout rooms a taste of the kind of drive that is required in her profession by calling on each of them to use their creativity to advocate for themselves.
 Career Summit attendees Gabbi, Alisha, and Lailah were brought together into the dance group G.A.B. and asked to present their arguments about whether they would or would not participate in the last five performances of their tour with Beyonce, after having a disagreement.
 With that prompt, three smiling girls un-muted themselves and took their chance at trying a new career by thinking on their feet to use reason and passion to make their case.

 We asked all of the girls who participated in the event to fill out a feedback form in order to know what they got out of the event and who GfG can follow-up with on any interests or questions they shared.
 Five of the girls wrote that law is a career that was more interesting to learn about than they thought it would be, and two of the girls said that they want to learn more about pursuing law as a career.
 Five girls also shared that architecture is a career that they want to learn more about pursuing.
-Learning, Leading, and Lifting are all part of the hard work that will come with the pursuit of finding a career - and GfG is here to remind girls that these are also benefits of developing a passion.
+Learning, Leading, and Lifting are all part of the hard work that will come with the pursuit of finding a career - and GfG is here to remind girls that these are also benefits of developing your passion.